bernhardAxonIvy/doc/source/designer-guide/how-to/offline-tasks.rst

    An offline aware application must manage the loading of the form data for required tasks, the presentation of the forms to the user during offline stages and the submission of the form data when the connection to the engine is established again.
-The Axon Ivy mobile app has full support for offline tasks.
+The |ivy| mobile app has full support for offline tasks.